bmuellerhstat/rollback-scavenger-hunt/README.md

 This is one of the most frequently used "rollback" commands.
 Suppose you're working on a repo with someone else, and you accidentally started editing a file that you shouldn't have (because you know you're going to get a merge conflict, and you'd rather avoid it altogether than have to deal with it).
 Instead of doing `edit > undo` a whole bunch of times, using this command will reset that file (or multiple files) back to the last commit to ensure it's exactly how it was before you started editing.

 ## Undo `add`
 Go ahead and make some changes to `rollback.md` again, but this time go ahead and **`add` the file to the stage**.
 Now `rollback.md` is green, yah?
 Well the only way you would know that is if you **type `git status`**.
 Since you did, notice what it says above the green filename.  **Go ahead and type that.**

 **Doing `git status` again** should bring the file back to red.
 Hooray!
 We unstaged it.

 #### When would you use this?
 Let's say you edit two files, and you accidentally did `git add .` (which adds both files to the stage), but you only meant to add one of the files (the other one is still broken).
 You would want to remove the broken file from the stage with this command.

 ## Undo `commit`
 Where we just left off, `rollback.md` is red, which means it has changes but isn't on the stage.
 Go ahead and **`add` it to the stage and `commit` it.**

 Whoops!
 Let's say we didn't mean to take that snapshot.
 How do we undo it?
 Unfortunately, `git status` won't help you this time.
 You'll have to rely on your next best friend: Google.

 **Do a search for `git undo commit`**.
-The first result points to _Stackoverflow_, a great coding forum where people ask and answer questions.
+One of the first result points to _Stackoverflow_, a great coding forum where people ask and answer questions.
 The best part about is that common questions get "upvoted", and so do the best answers.
-Notice how many times this question has been upvoted: about 18000 times.
+Notice how many times this question has been upvoted: over 20,000 times.
 If you scroll down a little bit, you'll see answers.
 (NOTE: the link MIGHT take you to Page 2, highlighted in orange.
 If so, please click on Page 1).
-Also notice how many times the "best" answer has been upvoted: over 19000 times (you'll see a little :white_check_mark:).
+Also notice how many times the "best" answer has been upvoted: almost 22,000 times (you'll see a little :white_check_mark:).

 While the most upvoted answer is usually the first place to look, it never hurts to look beyond it (just like looking at more than just the first search result when using Google).
-In this case, the second-most upvoted answer is what we want (the one with over 9000 votes).
+In this case, the second-most upvoted answer is what we want (the one with over 10,000 votes).
 It has a pretty good explanation of how to do exactly what we want.

 Read the first couple of paragraphs, but pay careful attention to this part (note: index means staging area)